gbrdead/silo/c++/README.md

 Some remarks:
 - The thread scheduler is very fair.
 Thus the syncless implementation is close to perfect.
 The most privileged thread finishes its job at more than 99% ot the total job done.
 As a result, the CPUs are not fully utilized for just a small amount of time and the average speed is not significantly affected.
 - At first glance, `oneapi::tbb::concurrent_bounded_queue` should work like `org::voidland::concurrent::MostlyNonBlockingPortionQueue` - non-blocking most of the time, blocking only on hitting its bounds.
 But its performance is too low for this to be true.
 - The average speed of the oneTBB queues is unexplainably low.
-Also, their performance is erratic - the speed varies wildly (no other implementation behaves in this way).
+Also, their performance is erratic - the speed varies wildly (the other implementations do not behave in this way).
-- `boost::sync_bounded_queue` is not tested because it is buggy.
-Sometimes it fails to wake up a producer despite that the queue becomes not full and this leads to a dead lock.
+- `boost::sync_bounded_queue` is buggy.
+Sometimes it fails to wake up a producer despite that the queue becomes not full and this leads to a deadlock.

 ## TODO
 - Measure the performance with Clang.
 The tests so far have been performed with GCC.